Leah Galton: International career

 Galton has been capped internationally for England at under-15, under-17 and under-19 level, and was part of the squad for the 2011 UEFA Women's Under-17 Championship.

 She was a key player for the under-23s at the 2016 La Manga Tournament which led to her being called up to train with the senior England national team for the first time in August 2016 by Mark Sampson, but had to pull out due to a hip injury.
 In October 2019, amid good form for Manchester United, it was reported Phil Neville was considering a call-up for Galton.
 However, she made herself unavailable for international duty and was supported in her decision by club manager Casey Stoney.
 In February 2022, following discussions with Sarina Wiegman, she affirmed her decision, explaining "It's not anything to do with the setup or the girls.
 It's more about me having my own time and having a break when everyone else goes around national duty, I need that time to myself.
 It's something I have noted in my life that I need.
 Otherwise, I get too stuck into work mode.
 Then I start not enjoying it."

 Personal life

-Galton is an ambassador with Sports Recruiting USA alongside Jade Pennock, a Leeds-based company that sends youngsters to America on scholarships.

 In May 2019, Galton shared photos on social media following her engagement to partner Sheridan Douglas.